Twig Adventures

 The AZT has the nicest gates!

-The hours tick by and eventually the Safeway looses its pull on us.
-It’s time to get back on the trail.
-We call Mark and he comes over straight away to pick us up.
-He works at the medical campus for the University of Arizona and also likes trail running.
-It’s so nice of him to give us a ride to the trailhead.
+I got cleaned up a little, taking a pretty respectable sink shower.
+There were 4 private bathrooms in the store, so I could take as long as I wanted.
+I went shopping for my resupply, then breakfast, second breakfast, and lunch.
+There was a pretty awesome salad bar.
+I made a friend in the Starbucks line that offered to take me back to the trailhead any time I liked.
+The hours ticked by and eventually the Safeway lost its pull on me.
+It was time to get back on the trail.
+I called Mark and he came over straight away to pick me up.
+He worked at the medical campus for the University of Arizona and also liked trail running.
+It was so nice of him to give me a ride to the trailhead.

-On a very sad note, the trailhead is named for Gabe Zimmerman, one of victims of the mass shooter that tried to assassinate Gabby Giffords in Tucson.
-There’s a memorial here, honoring the other victims.
-It’s a stark reminder of the real world that I’ve been lucky enough to escape while hiking.
+On a very sad note, the trailhead was named for Gabe Zimmerman, one of victims of the mass shooter that tried to assassinate Gabby Giffords in Tucson.
+There was a memorial here, honoring the other victims.
+It was a stark reminder of the real world that I’d been lucky enough to escape while hiking.

-We continue down the trail, passing beneath I-10 and through the mouth of the viper.
-Last time I went under I-10 was back in April when I started the CDT near Lordsburg, NM.
-I also passed under it a little over a year ago on the PCT.
-It’s symbolic of the distances I’ve traveled…progress marked by the interstates I’ve crossed this summer.
+I continued down the trail, passing through the mouth of the viper and beneath I-10.
+Last time I went under I-10 was back in April, when I started the CDT near Lordsburg, NM.
+I also passed under it a little over a year before on the PCT.
+It was symbolic of the distances I’d traveled…progress marked by the interstates I crossed month after month.
 First I-90 in Montana, then I-80 near Rawlins, WY.
-I-70 came on one of the hardest days in Colorado.
-I-40 marked the finish line of my SOBO bid on the CDT in Grants, NM.
-And now it’s all come full circle here at I-10 again.
-I have less than 100 miles to go to the border of Mexico.
+I-70 streamed by on one of the hardest days in Colorado.
+I-40 marked the finish line of my SOBO hike on the CDT in Grants, NM.
+And now it had all come full circle here at I-10 again.
+I had less than 100 miles to go to the border of Mexico.

-We’ve passed through parts of the Santa Catalina mountains (Mt Lemmon) and the Rincon mountains.
-Now we’re heading towards the Santa Rita mountains.
-We come to the second local trailhead to find some cold water in a cooler and also Dan, taking a break.
-We take a break with him and then all hike together.
-Since we’ve had a pretty easy day, we decide to night hike for a spell.
-It’s still very warm and the hiking pleasant.
+I had traveled through parts of the Santa Catalina mountains (Mt Lemmon) and the Rincon mountains (Mt Mica).
+Now I was heading towards the Santa Rita mountains.
+I came to the second local trailhead to find some cold water in a cooler and also Dan, taking a break.
+I took a break with him and then we hiked together.
+Since I had a pretty easy day, I decided to night hike for a spell.
+It was still very warm and the trail very easy.

 Leave a Reply